rubybasics/portal/Readme.md

-      hopefully helps us achieve an intense learning environment I expect imposing it to do much more harm than good but with this approach, their own excitement and motivation drives the behaviour cheatsheets
+      hopefully helps us achieve an intense learning environment I expect imposing it to do much more harm than good but with this approach, their own excitement and motivation drives the behaviour maybe a few topic ideas to get the wheels in their brain turning, e.g.
+        What would make the space mroe enjoyable to be in What would make this week's material better for future groups?
+        What would might be another interesting way to address a problem from your last project? cheatsheets
       Get them taking notes in a way they can reference back to later, share with others (builds community, gives them a reason to be excited about studying, as this is what they are doing when they make cheatsheets)